 The flora of South Plaza includes Opuntia cactus and Sesuvium plants, which form a reddish carpet on top of the lava formations.

-A small islet used mostly used for scuba diving.
+A small islet is mainly used for scuba diving.

 An islet approximately 25 km (16 mi) northwest of Isabela.
-Herman Melville devotes the third and fourth sketches of The Encantadas to describing this islet (which he calls "Rock Rodondo") and the view from it.
+Herman Melville devotes the third and fourth sketches of The Encantadas to describing this islet (which he calls "Rock Rodondo") and its view.